 However, there are some bloggers that makes sure that their article is fully optimized for search engines but the images they use in the article are nowhere near as optimized as they should be.

-This article will focus completely on the image SEO and here’s what you are going to learn in the article.
+This article will focus completely on the image Optimization and here’s what you are going to learn in the article.

 Why Do You Need to Optimize Images?